-Europe and North America are strictly adhering to the emission norms and focusing on fuel economy that necessitate the manufacturers to use the automotive elastomers due to its light weight, long durability, and high precision application in gaskets, hoses, and weather seals.
-In North America, the Environmental Protection Agency (EPA) has introduced emission standards for cars and light trucks.
-According to the target, the permissible emission from a passenger car shall not exceed 225 grams per miles (g/mi) for 2016.
-The planned permissible emission limit for passenger car is 143 g/mi for 2025.
-Similarly, the permissible combined fuel economy for cars and trucks is 35.5 miles per gallon (mpg) for 2016, which would increase up to 54.5 mpg by 2025.
+Several European and North American countries are religiously adhering to emission norms by focusing on fuel economy, which is necessitating the adoption of durable, lightweight, and high-precision automotive elastomers for hoses, gaskets, and weather seals in vehicles.
+In North America, the Environmental Protection Agency (EPA) has formulated emission standards for light trucks and cars.
+The standards for 2016 have set the maximum permissible emission limit from a passenger car at 225 grams per miles (g/mi).
+The targeted permissible emission limit for a passenger car for 2025 has been set at 143 g/mi.
+Similarly, the permissible combined fuel economy for cars and trucks for 2016 is 35.5 miles per gallon (mpg), which is to be increased up to 54.5 mpg by 2025.

-Some of the other key players in the global automotive elastomers market include BASF SE, LANXESS AG, E. I. du Pont de Nemours and Company, LyondellBasell Industries N.V., The Dow Chemical Company, Huntsman International LLC, 3M Company, China Petrochemical Corporation, and Kuraray Co.
+Some of the other key players in the automotive elastomers market are BASF SE, LyondellBasell Industries N.V., E. I. du Pont de Nemours and Company, Huntsman International LLC, The Dow Chemical Company, China Petrochemical Corporation, 3M Company, and Kuraray Co.
 Ltd.

 Our dedication to providing the most-accurate market information has earned us verification by Dun & Bradstreet (D&B).
 We strive for quality checking of the highest level to enable data-driven decision making for you